jenawen/jenawen/README.md

 ₊‧°𐐪 beary nice to meet you 🧸 𐑂°‧₊

-im just another front-end dev that cant say no to boba.
+im just another front-end dev that cant say no to coffee (and boba).

 this is where i'll keep my personal projects so i can separate them from my professional work.